 Xfinity’s $20 per month discount is similar to Spectrum, who also places a default $20 discount for new customers.
 Their scheme is more complex however, with the discount lasting two years and being removed in two parts.

-Providers like Cox, Sonic, and Xfinity all use this strategy becuase it allows them to advertise very low rates — in some cases, lower than they can feasibly afford to maintain long-term.
+Providers like Cox, Sonic, and Xfinity all use the “new customer rate” strategy becuase it allows them to advertise very low prices — in some cases, lower than they can feasibly afford to maintain long-term.

 Once a customer is signed up, they may be annoyed about the price change, but they’ll rarely bother to switch.
 Even if they have an alternative to Comcast available in their building, a percentage of customers will simply accept the new pricing and not even bother to call in and negotiate a lower bill.